alextebbs/soundboard-react/README.md

 Messages are shuffled together on page load.
 Intention is to create a UI that is familiar to someone used to interacting with an iOS text thread.

-Technologies used in this app
+Technologies used in this app:

 - [React](https://react.dev/)
 - [TypeScript](https://www.typescriptlang.org/)